Amend your soil with the best available compost that aids in improving the aeration and water retention capacity of your garden grounds.

 - Improves soil texture

-- It may come with pieces of rock or other unwanted substances.
+- Have pieces of rock or other unwanted substances

-Malibu Compost is a popular compost that is made from composting process with cow manure, grapevine trimmings, and added herbal preparations.
+Malibu compost is a popular compost made from composting of cow manure, grapevine trimmings, and added herbal preparations.

 Adding handcrafted ingredients exclusively to this compost makes it best suited for organic gardening.